mchalupa/dg/README.md

 ```
 ./pss-show code.bc
 ```
+will show the pointer state subgraph for code.bc and the results of points-to analysis.

-Some useful switches for programs are `-pta fs` and `-pta fi` that switch between flow-sensitive and flow-insensitive points-to analysis within all these programs that use points-to analysis.
+Some useful switches for all programs are `-pta fs` and `-pta fi` that switch between flow-sensitive and flow-insensitive points-to analysis within all these programs that use points-to analysis.
+`llvm-slicer` and `llvm-dg-dump` still use the old points-to analysis by default, so when `-pta` switch is not used, the points-to analysis is different from that one that is used in `llvm-pss-dump`.

 ------------------------------------------------